GLWMaxCOD/GPP_ResearchProject_ProceduralGeneration/README.md

 3. Allow the code/algorithm to be open-ended, so I can use it to eventually add more complex algorithm possibilities
 4. Understand how procedural generation works

-Now, number 3 might be a bit confusing, but essentially i see this project as a long-term project and want to utilize its potential for my future games or further research, i will discuss this a bit later
+Now, number 3 might be a bit confusing, but essentially I see this project as a long-term project and want to utilize its potential for my future games or further research, i will discuss this a bit later

 # Final Result